-No landlord of residential rental properties except those in owner occupied two or three family dwellings, motels or hotels, transient, or seasonal units may fail to renew any lease, regardless of whether it is written or oral unless they have good cause not to renew the lease.
-The good causes for eviction are detailed under the section entitled, "Eviction," (N.J.S.A.
-2A:18:61.3).
-Tenants of two- or three- family owner occupied buildings should refer to the section entitled, "Evictions for Owner-Occupied Two and Three Family Dwellings."
+No landlord of residential rental properties, except those in owner occupied two- or three-family dwellings, motels, or hotels, transient, or seasonal units, may fail to renew any lease, regardless of whether it is written or oral, unless they have good cause not to renew the lease.
+The good causes for eviction are detailed under the section entitled "Eviction."
+(10) Tenants of two- or three unit owner-occupied buildings should refer to the section entitled "Evictions for Owner-Occupied Two- and Three-Family Dwellings."